Afghan Women’s Sports Archive

 Imagine an archive where every woman’s story is collected, bound, and presented aS an individual book.

-The archive is a 5-10 year project collecting oral histories from the cyclists and witness statements from the those who met them, supported them, and witnessed their journey.
-We are building a physical archive of the extensive film, photography, media, and audio interviews that documented Afghan cyclists, footballers, mountaineers, and skiers.
-We are also collecting as many artifacts as possible to preserve for future generations.
-Many have been lost due to the evacuations, but that is part of the recovery process.
+The archive records oral histories from the cyclists and witness statements from the those who supported them or documented their journey.
+We are building a physical archive of the extensive film, photography, media, and audio interviews and working to track down as many artifacts as possible to preserve for future generations.
+Much has been lost in the return of the Taliban, but that is part of the research and recovery process.

 If every life is its own universe, then the least that we can do as an archive is recognize the individuality of each woman beyond the sport.
-The archive is a living, breathing physical space as unique as the women themselves. a place to hold history for future generations and to hold space for continued research and storytelling in the present.
+The archive is envisioned as a living, breathing physical space as unique as the women themselves.
+It will be a place to hold history for future generations and to hold space for continued research and storytelling in the present.

 The Archive Team